Hptrg/Hello-world/README.md

 # Hello-world
-This is a tech page
+This is a tech page forum for every one